cc-ai/floods-backend/README.md

 # floods-backend
-Backend of the floods website.
+Backend of the floods website for StreetView flooding with GANs